perfectsense/shot-check/README.md

 ### Step 2: Create a Site

-A Site is a collection of paths that may be present on one or more Environments.
+A Site is a collection of content represented by paths that are present on one or more Environments.
+A Site does not have a base URL - that is provided by the Environment.

 ![Create a Site](https://perfectsense.github.io/shot-check/img/create-site.png)